atsushi-ishikawa/book/applications/applications.md

 * Pt is commonly used electrode material, but there is a considerable overpotential associated with this reaction over Pt.

 #### Reaction mechanism
-* Norskov et al. have shown that, based on the DFT-calculated energetics, for Pt(111) the adsorbed oxygen tend to be so stable at high potentials that the proton and electron transfer becomes impossible.[J.Phys.Chem.B, 108, 17886, 2004] By lowering the potential, the stability of oxygen decreases and the reaction many proceed.
+* Norskov et al. have shown that, based on the DFT-calculated energetics, for Pt(111) the adsorbed oxygen tend to be so stable at high potentials that the proton and electron transfer becomes impossible.[J.Phys.Chem.B, 108, 17886, 2004] By lowering the potential, the stability of oxygen decreases and the reaction may proceed.
 This is suggested to be the origin of overpotential for ORR over Pt.
-* They analyzed both the dissociative mechanism and the associative mechanism.
+* They analyzed both the dissociative and the associative mechanisms.
 The dissociative one in acidic solution occurs as follows;
 $$
 \begin{align*}
 \ce{& 1/2O2 + $*$     & &-> O$*$} \\